triciaward/fast-api-template/docs/tutorials/next-steps-and-tips.md

 ### For Template Users (Creating New Projects)
 1. **Follow the Quick Start** - Use the rename and customization scripts
 2. **Set up your environment** - Run the setup scripts
-3. **Explore the codebase** - Familiarize yourself with the structure
+3. **Explore the codebase** - Familiarize yourself with the domain-based structure
 4. **Start with a simple model** - Create your first domain entity

 ### For Existing Projects (Ready to Build Features)